Idehed/Project-3-battleships/README.md

 # Testing
 I tested the game manually by doing this:
-- Passed my code in the PEP8 Linter.
+- I passed my code in the PEP8 Linter.
-- I gave wrong input , row/column not in range and same input twice.
+- I gave the wrong input, row/column was not in range,  and the same input was twice.
-- Tested the in the heroku terminal and my local terminal.
+- Tested the in the Heroku terminal and my local terminal.

 ## Bugs

-- When the player hit a ship the counter that was displayed showed "computer: 1" , instead of "player : 1".
+- When the player hit a ship the counter that was displayed showed "computer: 1", instead of "player: 1".
 Needed to changed that in this code :

             print("\n" + "=" * 40)